 Fully hosted browser tests

 When you record a test, you can select how often and on which devices you want it to run, and choose from several global locations.
 You’ll be able to see data from your test runs immediately, without setting up and configuring your own testing infrastructure.
+However, if you want to monitor internal-facing applications or CI environments that aren’t publicly accessible, you can easily set up up private location workers to run Datadog Synthetic tests.

 Automate your UX testing with Datadog's intelligent, adaptive browser tests.